kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 This enhancement applies consistently across the following supported metric types in the HorizontalPodAutoscaler:

 - Resource metrics (e.g., CPU, memory)
+- Pods metrics
 - Container resource metrics
-- Object metrics (only when Value type is selected with `spec.metrics.object.target.value`)
+- Object metrics (only when AverageValue[^1] type is selected with `spec.metrics.object.target.type`)
-- Pods metrics
-- External metrics (only when Value type is selected with `spec.metrics.external.target.value`)
+- External metrics (only when AverageValue[^1] type is selected with `spec.metrics.external.target.type`)

+[^1]: With AverageValue, the value returned from the custom metrics API is divided by the number of Pods before being compared to the target, thus requiring improved pod selection.
+However, Value, the target is compared directly to the returned metric from the API.

 Reference: [Kubernetes HPA metric types](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-resource-metrics)